 How do I get tested for ADHD?

-Not everyone with ADHD receives a proper diagnosis in childhood, even if symptoms begin early on.
+Not everyone with ADHD receives a diagnosis in childhood, even if symptoms begin early on.
 It is possible to get a diagnosis as an adult.
 Many people who get tested for ADHD start by speaking with their primary care doctor and asking for a referral.
-However, you can also look for a specialist, clinic, or center that offers ADHD/psychological testing through an online search.
+However, you can also look for a specialist, clinic, or center that offers ADHD or psychological testing through an online search.
 If you have a child who you suspect may have ADHD, speaking to a professional (such as their pediatrician or someone who works in pediatric psychiatry) can help.
 Adult ADHD testing often requires reflection on your childhood years.
 For example, you'll likely be asked when your symptoms began.
 Sometimes, ADHD symptoms are similar to symptoms of other mental health issues.
 For example, someone with a severe anxiety disorder may experience trouble concentrating or focusing.
 Other possible causes of symptoms will be ruled out at the time of diagnosis.
 That said, it's important to note that people can have more than one diagnosis and that this is actually very common for those with ADHD.
-For example, there's a high prevalence of certain mental health disorders, such as major depressive disorder and some eating disorders**, among those with ADHD.
+For example, there's a high prevalence of certain mental health disorders, such as major depressive disorder and some eating disorders*, among those with ADHD.
 Another mental illness that is more common in this population is generalized anxiety disorder.
 Addiction psychiatry suggests that substance use disorders can also be more common, and the same is true for internet gaming disorder.
-It is possible to seek mental health care for multiple conditions, including mental health conditions.
+However, it is possible to seek mental health care for multiple conditions.

 *If you or someone you know lives with an eating disorder or might be, help is available.
 Please contact the NEDA helpline at 1-800-931-2237 via call or text.